Fine Furnishings Begin With Natural Materials

-We build our fine art products from all species of natural, air dried, semi-hard and hardwood.
+We build our fine art products from all species of natural air dried wood.
+Both semi-hard and hardwood species available.
 We never kiln dry, or force dry, our wood materials.
 Although this process requires a major investment in raw timber, large curing yards, and many years of desert air drying, we have always made the investment so we can produce the finest quality custom doors, gates, and furnishings for our customers.

 Natural Wood Custom Furnishings